oddbird/oddsite/content/work/second-measure.rst

   & consumer behavior data.
   We were hired to help
-  organize the code and design systems into a re-usable and fully-documented
+  organize the code and design systems into a reusable and fully documented
   React component library
   and inttegrated design system.